jmbegley82/iodine/README.md

 defer window creation until a function is called; this way Logger will definitely be started beforehand, which will make debug output availability more reliable.
 It is currently done during construction and this needs to be changed.

-# Platform.h,c,cpp
+# System.h,cpp
-The Platform class will be our sole static class; this will hypothetically make the transition from a testing main executable to a library smoother, and keep the chain of initialization of different parts of the codebase easier to understand and debug.
+The System class will be our sole static class; this will hypothetically make the transition from a testing main executable to a library smoother, and keep the chain of initialization of different parts of the codebase easier to understand and debug.